oesgalha/xylem/README.md

 * Add a foreign key is optional, but it's recommended to guarantee data consistency
 * The `foreign_key: true` option is available in [rails 4.2.1](https://github.com/rails/rails/blob/v4.2.1/activerecord/CHANGELOG.md) or newer

-Now you need to enable the tree behavior in or model by adding the `acts_as_tree` directive in it.
+Now you need to enable the tree behavior in our model by adding the `acts_as_tree` directive in it.
-Let's suppose again that you're dealing with a model called `Menu`, you should add the following:
+Let's continue supposing that you're dealing with a model called `Menu`, you should add the following:

 ```ruby
 class Menu < ActiveRecord::Base